Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 Notifications Tab
 -----------------

-Notifications issued by embassyOS will appear in this tab.
+Notifications issued by StartOS will appear in this tab.
 You can delete these notifications individually or all at once by clicking "Delete All".

     .. figure:: /_static/images/walkthrough/notiftab.png
         :width: 60%